spm/spm-docs/docs/tutorials/beginners/fmri/first_level.md

 ### Famous - Unfamiliar
 Here, the aim is to identify where the BOLD signal is higher for the famous faces versus the unfamiliar faces.
-As previously, hit the `Results` button, select the `SPM.mat`, define a new t contrast and give it a name (whatever you like as long as you know what it represents).
+As previously, hit the `Results` button on the "Menu" window, select the `SPM.mat`, define a new t contrast and give it a name (whatever you like as long as you know what it represents).
 The contrast vector you enter would be:
 ```matlab
 1 0 -1 0 0 0  0 0 0 0 0 0  1 0 -1 0 0 0  0 0 0 0 0 0  0 0
 ```

 One might expect more subtle effects from this contrast, so it may be worth using a prior hypotheses about where to expect differences in order to reduce the severity of the corrections for multiple comparisons.
-As previously, click the `Results` button and define a t contrast using the contrast manager.
 This time though, when asked about whether to `apply masking`, click the `atlas` button.
 This will ask you to select an atlas file, in which case choose 'labels_Neuromorphometrics.nii,1'.